conda/conda/docs/source/examples.rst

 If the package version is not specified, conda will choose the latest version by default.

-We'll start with something simple, a bare bones create.
+We'll start with a simple bare bones create.

 .. code-block:: bash